ligato/cn-infra/docs/tutorials/04_kv-store.md

 }
 ```

-To use the KV store plugin we simply define field for it in our plugin and
+To use the KV data store plugin we simply define field for it in our plugin
-set the instance in our constructor to default Etcd plugin.
+and set the instance in our constructor to default Etcd plugin.
+In other words,
+we create a dependency on the KV data store of our choice in our plugin and
+satisfy it with the Etcd KV data store implementation:

 ```go
 type MyPlugin struct {